- Go 90.2%

 CI sets the same variables for build, test, and related jobs.
 Steps that install standalone tools with go install (for example revive, gosec, and govulncheck in scripts/ci/) temporarily clear those flags so the installer can fetch those binaries; project code still builds from vendor/.

-The examples/wasm tree has its own go.mod; it is not covered by the root vendor/ layout.
+The examples/wasm and examples/pageserver trees have their own go.mod and vendor/ directories.
 Docker images under docker/ copy vendor/ and build with the same offline module settings.

 Credit